Mastering Dog Training: Understanding the 4 Phases of Learning

 We hear it all the time.
 Someone calls wanting help with their dog.
 They had their dog with a trainer, and the dog did well on pick-up day or on videos that the trainer sent them.
 However, when they started working with it at home or in the field, it just didn't perform as expected.
 Maybe you have experienced this or had your pup not perform when you move to another drill or training location.

 Does that mean the trainer did a lousy job?
-Not likely; it really has more to do with what phase your dog is in with that particular skill.
+Not likely; it has more to do with what phase your dog is in with that particular skill.
 When you know what phase your dog is in, you will know what to expect when you go to a new location.

 Another way to think of this is how to know your dog's level of training on each skill.
 Once you fully understand this, you will know if your dog is ready to move on to new skills or if your dog needs continued training.
 You will also know if your dog will crush it when you go out to the field or if your dog is not ready for a new location.

-We know you want your dog to end up being a great retriever that is steady in the field and able to retrieve anything you send it on because we want the same things for our dogs.
+We know you want your dog to end up being a great retriever who is steady in the field and able to retrieve anything you send it on because we want the same things for our dogs.

 If you follow this simple plan, you will be well on your way to knowing how to get your dog there.